yusale9/student-showcase/student-work/adam-friedmann/api-final-project/GET-bill.md

 Receives a table number and returns that table's bill including the details of all items ordered.

 > **Note**
-> Once a table's bill is returned, the order associated with that table is closed.
+> The app closes any orders associated with a table after generating a bill.

 ### Query Parameters